Gibberlings3/Morpheus562-s-Kitpack/README.md

   Level 18-20: 2d6 piercing
   Level 21+: 1d20 piercing

-- 4th Level: May use the Hamstring ability once per day and gains an additional use every 4 levels thereafter.
+- 3rd Level: May use the Leap Attack ability once per day and gains an additional use every 3 levels thereafter.

-HAMSTRING: The Dragoon's attacks for the next 10 seconds will progressively slow the movement of any struck enemy by -1.
-The penalty from each hit is cumulative and will last for 2 rounds.
-A successful save vs. Death with a -4 penalty negates the penalty to movement speed.
+LEAP ATTACK: The Dragoon will instantly leap at an enemy within 15 feet dealing piercing damage and stunning the enemy for 2 seconds.
+The damage inflicted is equal to 1d6 per level of the Dragoon, or half with a successful Saving Throw vs. Death.

 Disadvantages:
 - May only attain Grandmaster in polearm weapons (quarterstaff, spear, and halberd) while all other weapons can only attain Proficient.